Photo: The Boston Globe by J. Wilder Bill

 If the domineering or authoritative hero doesn’t receive the full gaze of the heroine, he will take it as a threat or lose interest based on his sensing she feels superior and won’t respect him.
 The rich or famous hero doesn’t notice where he looks while those from a lower status follow the social customs of looking away to be submissive.
 Also, someone of a lower or subservient status will gaze at the authoritative heroine’s face while she’s speaking.

 While the intentions of a hero are revealed by where his eyes focus, the way he flexes the muscles around his eyes reveal his deepest feelings.
-Please check out my schedule for my upcoming webinar course entitled Heroes with a Heart on Savvy Authors where I’ll give additional writer’s tips on showing the feelings and thoughts of your hero.
+Please check out my other articles entitled Heroes with a Heart where I’ll give additional writer’s tips on showing the feelings and thoughts of your hero.